vanhoangkha/Networking-fundamentals/Day18_VLAN_Part2.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/112a2089-5a9e-4b13-945c-6be7f188d6a8)

-NOTE the Sub-Giao diện names (like the Mạng diagram) of 0.10, 0.20 and 0.30
+NOTE the Sub-Interface names (like the Network diagram) of 0.10, 0.20 and 0.30

-You assign them IP addresses identically like you would a regular Giao diện (using the last usable Địa chỉ IP of a given VLAN Mạng con)
+You assign them IP addresses identically like you would a regular Interface (using the last usable Địa chỉ IP of a given VLAN Network con)

-Sub-interfaces will appear with the “show ip Giao diện brief” Lệnh
+Sub-interfaces will appear with the “show ip Interface brief” Lệnh

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9b7ecbd1-c5f4-4ed0-9988-8fd17e16c9ae)